MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-2017-for-dotnet-developers.md

 ##  I'm used to my keyboard shortcuts from a different extension/editor/IDE.

-If you are coming from another IDE or coding environment, you can change your keyboard scheme in Visual Studio to *Visual Studio Code* or *ReSharper (Visual Studio)*:
+If you are coming from another IDE or coding environment, you can change your keyboard scheme in **Visual Studio 2017 version 15.8** to *Visual Studio Code* or *ReSharper (Visual Studio)*:

 ![Keyboard Schemes in Visual Studio](../ide/media/VS2017Guide-Keyboard.png)